Eli (2019 film): Plot

-His mother regains consciousness and finds a dagger in the crucifix.
-She also discovers that the stone monument in the room conceals the bodies of Horn's previous patients, bound and adorned with religious symbols.
-Horrified and enraged, she forces her way into the treatment room but Paul subdues her.
-It is then revealed that Eli is actually an illegitimate child of Satan himself, and his "allergic reactions" were actually manifestations of his developing demonic abilities.
-Horn begins the third "treatment:" a religious ritual meant to end Eli's life.
-When she tries to stab him with the sacrificial dagger, Eli displays very strong bursts of telekinetic energy to levitate Horn and her assistants in the air, spin upside-down (resembling the Cross of St. Peter), then bursts into flames.
-He also sets the house on fire.
-Eli's mother reveals that she wanted a son so badly, she turned to Satan, who lied that Eli would be a normal child.
-Eli's stepfather advances with the sacrificial dagger, but Eli kills him by crushing his face telekinetically.
+Rose regains consciousness and finds a dagger in the crucifix.
+She also discovers that the chamber contains the bodies of Horn's previous patients, bound and adorned with religious symbols.
+She forces her way into the treatment room but Paul restrains her.
+It is then revealed that Eli is a child of Satan himself, and his "allergic reactions" were him developing demonic abilities.
+Horn prepares to stab the restrained Eli with the ceremonial dagger, but Eli telekinetically stops the dagger and makes her stab herself.
+He then levitates the assistants in the air, spins them upside-down (resembling the Cross of St. Peter), then sets them on fire.
+Eli demands answers from Rose, who reveals she was desperate for a child, and when her prayers to God failed, she prayed to Satan instead, which led to Eli's birth.
+Paul tries to stab Eli, who telekinetically crushes his face.